thomasballinger/jsrisk/readme.md

     * take requested action
     * if requested action does not succeed: return failure
     * set allow_secure_moves status on game to False
-    * store secure copy
-    * respond with copy
-  * show game status given name
+    * set lastsecurejson to current game, stringify
-    * get secure game based on name
+    * store secure game
     * respond with game
   * save game given game
-    * like take secure action, but no action to take
     * get stored game
     * set allow_secure_moves on game to False
-    * take actions from action history of submitted game
+    * take actions from action history of submitted game (do not clear history)
     * if states do not match: return stored game
-    * if states match: return
+    * if states match: respond with new game